The spectral gluing theorem revisited

 \begin{example} The triple

 does not belong to the essential image of $\gamma$.
-More generally, a triple of the form $(\F, 0;0)$ belongs the essential image of $\gamma$ if and only if $\F$ is supported on the open locus of \emph{irreducible} $G$-local systems. \end{example}
+More generally, a triple of the form $(\F, 0;0)$ belongs to the essential image of $\gamma$ if and only if $\F$ is pushed forward from the open locus of \emph{irreducible} $G$-local systems. \end{example}

 \sssec{}